 In the middle of November, we took the boys to see the annual arrival of Tomten (Father Christmas) at NK, the large department store in the city centre.
 We had prepared Little O for what was going to happen by showing him pictures of himself, aged seven months, sitting on Tomten’s lap two years ago and by playing Santa Claus is Coming to Town.
-So he knew what to expect.
+So we hoped he knew what to expect from Tomten at NK.

 On our way, I remembered that at the same time that Tomten arrives in a horse-drawn carriage, the Christmas windows (which are always fabulous at NK) are unveiled, so we were expecting there to be a bit of a crowd and, as we had left it quite late, that we would be standing way at the back.